kai687/sphinxawesome-theme/README.md

    For more information, see [Add your theme](https://sphinxawesome.xyz/how-to/add/).

-1. Optional: add the bundled extension for more awesome features for code blocks:
+1. Recommended: add the bundled extension for more awesome code blocks:

    ```python
    # conf.py